Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 - #text(rgb("ff0000"))[*Major*]: Can lead to damage to the user or protocol, although the impact may be restricted to specific functionalities or temporal control.
-Attackers exploiting major vulnerabilities may cause harmor disrupt certain aspects of the protocol.
+Attackers exploiting major vulnerabilities may cause harm or disrupt certain aspects of the protocol.

 - #text(rgb("ffc000"))[*Medium*]: May not directly result in financial losses, but